top of page

 The church detested John Wycliffe.

-How do some Bibles show the words of Jesus?
+12. How do some Bibles show the words of Jesus?

 The Bibles that display the words of Jesus in red ink are known as the Red Letter Edition.

-Where in the Bible is there a physical description of Jesus?
+13. Where in the Bible is there a physical description of Jesus?

 The Bible describes many of the Bible characters, but not Jesus.

-Therefore, we know little about him personally.
+Therefore, we know little about his personal appearance.

-We assume that being a Nazarite, he had olive skin and black hair.
+We assume that, being a Nazarite, he had olive skin and black hair.

 Being the most notable person in the history of the world, we do not know when he was born, when he died, his exact birthplace, the exact house where he grew up, whether he was married and had children, the location of his burial tomb, etc.